Daniel Sturgeons Ordination & Induction was on Saturday 5th October 2019

 The main employers in Stranraer are the 2 Ferry Companies, Stena Line and P&O, the cheese factory, (which makes Seriously Strong Cheddar), agriculture, hospitality and health & social care.
 Stranraer town and district has a significant problem with deprivation and part of the town has been recently redeveloped and is in receipt of European funding because it is recognised as an area of deprivation.
 Sadly, we have a significant problem with drug and alcohol abuse, teenage pregnancies and broken families.

 The church is housed in a well maintained, spacious building near the town centre, attached to this is a 2-storey building with various rooms giving us great flexibility.
 The main hall has individual seating so can be easily cleared and used for a variety of activities.
 There is a progressive media station at the back of the main hall which hosts an up to date sound desk, lighting and projection equipment and digital media.
-Our Services are recorded and the sermons are available on the Website.
+Our Services are streamed and the sermons are available on the Website and YouTube.

 There is a smaller hall which is utilised regularly by the church and by other non-church community groups in the town.
 We have a dedicated prayer room which can be used any time the church is open.
 There is also an adjoining garage which has development potential.